DOING RESEARCH IN MAE

 Additional Information Related to Export Controls at Princeton may be found on the ORPA Export Controls webpage, including:

 Cost sharing is typically only permitted for projects is when required by the sponsor.
 You must decide cost sharing commitments at the time the proposal is being prepared which require obtaining department and SEAS approval.
-Please see your Assistant Grants Manager to discuss the type and sources of cost sharing.
+Please see your Grants Manager to discuss the type and sources of cost sharing.
 You will then need to discuss proposed cost sharing with the MAE Chair.